django-salesforce/django-salesforce/README.rst

    name ``Contact`` and all tables that are prefixed with ``Account``.
 This filter works with all supported database types.

+-  **Inheritance from multiple abstract models** is very useful for Salesforce, because the same sets of fields are frequently used in many models, but with a hierarchy with one ancestor would be too deep, rigid and complicated.

 Caveats
 -------